What is Ashwagandha

 Adaptogens work their magic along the HPA axis by essentially telling the brain and adrenals “hey, it’s okay, we don’t need to sound the alarms, we’re okay.”
 Adaptogens blunt the activation of the HPA axis pathway which preserves cortisol and keeps the body in the “rest and digest” parasympathetic nervous system state.

-On top of being powerful anti-stress herbs, adaptogens are also potent antioxidants that work to decrease oxidative stress and prevent free radical damage that drive DNA and cellular dysfunction, lowers inflammation, boosts immunity and improves overall wellbeing.
+On top of being powerful anti-stress herbs, adaptogenic herbs are also potent antioxidants that work to decrease oxidative stress and prevent free radical damage that drive DNA and cellular dysfunction, lowers inflammation, boosts immunity and improves overall wellbeing.

-Every adaptogenic herb, including Ashwagandha, contains unique compounds and benefits that can be utilised in a clinical, pathological setting – helping to restore balance and harmony to specific organs and body systems that are out of balance and driving the symptoms we experience.
+Every adaptogenic herb, including Ashwagandha powder, contains unique compounds and benefits that can be utilised in a clinical, pathological setting – helping to restore balance and harmony to specific organs and body systems that are out of balance and driving the symptoms we experience.

 Like tonic herbs, true adaptogens are non-toxic and can be safely consumed every day over the long term to strengthen and restore a healthy body.